Geometry of the analytic loop group: Introduction

 \item First we introduce an analytic version of the loop group as the group of germs of holomorphic maps on the punctured disc.
 This group has the Riemann-Hilbert factorization (from Birkhoff factorization Theorem), it contains rational loops and admits central extension and the extension by the natural action of $\CC^*$.
 This Lie group has a natural Poisson Lie structure by the double construction.

-\item We prove that the center of the specialization of $\U_q(\hat{\Glie})$ to a root of unity is naturally isomorphic as a Hopf Poisson algebra to a ring of functions on the Poisson dual of the analytic loop group.
+\item We prove that the center of the specialization of $\U_q(\hat{\Glie})$ to a root of unity is naturally isomorphic as a Hopf Poisson algebra to a ring of functions on the Poisson dual of the analytic loop group (more precisely, as in the finite type case, we do not realize all the center but a large Hopf Poisson subalgebra over which the center is finite).
 This geometric realization is first done for $GL_1$ and affine $GL_2$.
 For other affine Lie algebras it follows by a reduction to rank 2 argument.

 \item We prove that the symplectic leaves are parameterized by certain $G$-bundles on an elliptic curve.
 The module of the elliptic curve is determined by the central charge of the quantum affine algebra.